What are antecedents and prerequisites for managing ambidextrous innovation (combining exploration and exploitation)?

 2. Second, the CEOs interest for technology and a company mission directed right at the tensions between the present and the future specifying three distinct issues that shall be improved.
 Issues that can be addressed bout in processes that aims at improving existing operating practice (exploitation) and in improving future ships (exploration) so operating practice can be even better.

 3. Third, the concentration of legitimate decision power at the top, combined with the CEOs deep interest in exploration and technology.
 We found no management teams that decided on the resource allocation between exploitation and exploration activities, they had a voice, but the decision power is in the hands of one person.
 Investigating this issue further would imply to examine technical and issue oriented discussions concerning trade offs, and the decision making practice when it comes to balancing tensions between exploitation and exploration process.

 This article is published in BI Leadership Magazine 2014/2015 (Link to E-Magazine).

-BI Leadership Magazine is a Science Communication Magazine published by the Department of Leadership and Organizational Behavour at the BI Norwegian Business School.
+BI Leadership Magazine is a Science Communication Magazine published by the Department of Leadership and Organizational Behaviour at the BI Norwegian Business School.
 Photo: Olympic Shipping.